 In the cruise industry, the US Center for Disease Control and Prevention (CDC) ordered it to cease operations and world governments imposed sailing restrictions.
 Business meetings moved to Zoom and thousands of flights were cancelled.

-The vaccine rollout, social distancing measures and safeguarding procedures have allowed a tentative reopening of the economy in many countries.
+The vaccine rollout, social distancing measures and safeguarding procedures allowed a tentative reopening of the economy in many countries, though Omicron shook confidence in late 2021.
 The question of international travel remains, as it involves the mixing of populations and authorities need to protect passenger safety.
 However, it seems that the demand remains, albeit temporarily suppressed.
 If you take the UK as an example, only 10% of people said they would not rebook their cancelled travel plans once the corona restrictions were lifted.

-Defiance’s CRUZ ETF aims to capture the potential growth inherent in the reopening travel industry.
-It seeks to track the performance before fees and expenses of the BlueStar Global Hotels, Airlines, and Cruises Index, a carefully designed index of globally listed companies primarily engaged in the passenger airline, hotel, and cruise industries.
+Defiance’s CRUZ ETF seeks to capture the growth inherent in the reopening travel industry.
+It seeks to mirror the performance of a carefully designed index of globally listed companies primarily engaged in the passenger airline, hotel, and cruise industries.

 Companies in the Index must have a free-float of at least 10%, a market capitalization of at least US $150 million and a 3-month Average Daily Value traded of at least US $1 million USD.
 There are a minimum 25 companies in the Index, and a maximum weight for any single company of 8%.
 The index is reconstituted on a semi-annual basis and rebalanced quarterly.

-Defiance ETFs aspires to bring retail and institutional investors access to cutting edge developments.
-The exact pace and dynamic of the post-pandemic reopening is hard to identify, which is why we believe an ETF with broad coverage of the travel industry could help investors benefit from sector growth while mitigating the risk of over exposure to any single company.
+Defiance ETFs brings retail and institutional investors access to cutting edge developments.
+The exact pace and dynamic of the post-pandemic reopening is hard to identify, which is why an ETF with broad coverage of the travel industry could help investors benefit from sector growth while mitigating the risk of over exposure to any single company.